-Campbell Scientific data acquisition systems' versatile capabilities make them ideal for structural health monitoring.
-Our dataloggers applications range from simple beam fatigue analysis, to structural mechanics research, to continuous monitoring of large, complex structures.
+Campbell Scientific data-acquisition systems' versatile capabilities make them ideal for structural health monitoring.
+Our data logger applications range from simple beam-fatigue analysis to structural mechanics research to continuous monitoring of large, complex structures.
 Campbell systems provide remote, unattended, portable monitoring for highway overpasses, roads, buildings, retaining walls, bridges, and amusement park rides.
-They make reliable structural measurements, even in harsh environments.Read more
+They make reliable structural measurements, even in harsh environments.Learn More

 The versatility of our datalogger systems allows them to be customized for each application.
 We offer a range of dataloggers from the most basic system with just a few channels, to expandable datalogger systems that measure hundreds of channels.
 Scan rates can be programmed from a few hours to 100,000 times per second, depending on the datalogger model.
 Measurement types, recording intervals, and processing algorithms are also programmable.
 Dataloggers not only provide advanced measurement capabilities, but can also control external devices.